slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

  - SElinux can now be used for the machine running the SlipStream server, allowing the service to be more tightly secured.

-For everyone, a few bug fixes:
+For everyone [Alice, Bob, Clara, Dave], a few bug fixes:
  - Modify the introductory tour to follow the new application layout.
  - When an attribute error is raised, provide a correct error message rather than a misleading one referring to an illegal state.